knpuniversity/php-beginner-series/knpu/episode2/create-form.rst

     about that at all right now.

 So when we submit, our browser sends a POST request that has all the values on it.
-If we could just read that, we'd be really dangerous!
+If we could just read that, we'd be as dangerous as a loose puppy in at a hot dog stand!